Coaching in Times of Crisis - International Coaching Federation

 Let’s share our thoughts and don’t forget to STOP.

-Ellen Kocher, PCC
+Ellen Kocher, MCC (Switzerland)

-Ellen Kocher, PCC, is an economist and certified workplace wellness consultant who holds a master’s degree in health and wellness coaching.
+Ellen Kocher, MCC, is an economist and certified workplace wellness consultant who holds a master’s degree in health and wellness coaching.
 She has served as co-leader of the ICF Health and Wellness Coaching Community of Practice and as chair of the Global Wellness Institute Wellness Coaching Initiative.
 She is a health and mindful eating coach and a certified digital well-being coach.
 She has coached hundreds of individuals and groups in dozens of organizations worldwide to make sustainable lifestyle changes empowering them to go from knowing what to do to actually doing it.
 Educated in the USA, Ellen has lived in Switzerland for over 30 years.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.